 Barbara has been an educator for over thirty years.
-She is dually certified in English and Special Education, and holds a Master’s Degree in Special Education from St. Joseph College in West Hartford, CT, and an 092 Intermediate Administrator certification from Sacred Heart University.
-Having taught at two boarding schools, a residential treatment facility for adjudicated young ladies, and one private high school for students with learning differences, and a private, all-girls high school, Barbara is accustomed to working with diverse students.
+She is dually certified in English and Special Education, holds a Master’s Degree in Special Education from St. Joseph College in West Hartford, CT, and an 092 Intermediate Administrator certification from Sacred Heart University.
+Having taught at three boarding schools, one a residential treatment facility for adjudicated young ladies, a private, college preparatory high school for students with learning differences, and a private, all-girls high school, Barbara is accustomed to working with diverse students.
 Barbara came to GEG in 2014, and now serves as an educator, Spire’s Special Services Supervisor, and as a tutor/EF Coach for TCC.
 Barbara enjoys the performing arts and was a principal actor in the 2008-2009 Magic Tree House: The Musical National Tour, and currently performs in Wilton with Music on the Hill, and with Aspen Dream Productions.

 Anna, a life-long resident of Fairfield County, graduated from RIT with a BS in Nuclear Medicine Technology and worked in the field of diagnostic imaging for many years while continuing her education with graduate work in Operations Research.
 While raising her two children, Anna gained experience working with children of all ages and backgrounds in various school settings.
 She is currently a member of the National Alliance on Mental Illness (NAMI) and a volunteer panelist for NAMI’s Parents and Teachers as Allies.
 A passion for students and education brought Anna to a second career as a teacher.
 After becoming certified in secondary math through the Accelerated Route to Teacher Certification offered by the state of Connecticut, she has taught SAT preparation and math, grades 7 – 12.
 Her hobbies include beading, knitting, and sewing.